JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

 In the above examples, we can see that even when `dir` contains spaces or quotes, the expression still behaves exactly as intended — the value of `dir` is interpolated as a single argument to the `find` command.
 When `dir` is not the name of a directory that exists, `find` fails — as it should — and this failure is detected and automatically converted into an informative exception, including the fully expanded command-lines that failed.

-In the [previous post], it was observed that using the `pipefail` option for Bash allows detection of pipeline failures, like this one, that occur before the last process in the pipeline.
+It was observed in the previous post, that using the `pipefail` option for Bash allows detection of pipeline failures, like this one, occurring before the last process in the pipeline.
 However, it only allows us to detect that at least one thing in the pipeline failed.
 We still have to guess at what parts of the pipeline actually failed.
-In the Julia example, on the other hand, there is no guessing required: we can see that when a non-existent directory is given, both `find` and `xargs` fail.
+In the Julia example, on the other hand, there is no guessing required: when a non-existent directory is given, we can see that both `find` and `xargs` fail.
 While it is unsurprising that `find` fails in this case, it is unexpected that `xargs` also fails.
-Why does `xargs` fail?
+Why *does* `xargs` fail?

-One possibility to check for is that the `xargs` program fails without input.
+One possibility to check for is that the `xargs` program fails with no input.
 We can use Julia's `success` predicate to try it out:

     julia> success(`cat /dev/null` | `xargs true`)